PtrMan/C2VHDL/README.rst

 What it Does
 ============

- - most statements: if, while, for, break, continue, return
+ - most statements: if, while, for, break, continue, return, switch, case, default
  - functions
  - single dimension arrays
  - c style comments